Phase behaviour of coarse-grained fluids: Results

 \subsection{Properties along the liquid-gas coexistence curve}

 Using the $n$DPD potential with $n=2,3,4$, we explored both branches of the binodal of their fluid phases from the triple point to the critical point.
-The binodal curves presented in Fig.~\ref{fig:two} in reduced units (with respect to the corresponding critical density and critical temperature, see Table \ref{tab:two}) demonstrate several unusual features.
+The binodal curves presented in Fig.~\ref{fig:two} in scaled reduced units (with respect to the corresponding critical density and critical temperature, see Table \ref{tab:two}) demonstrate several unusual features.
 First, the liquid phase in the $n$DPD model has a much wider extent than simple atomic liquids and water.
-For example, the freezing transition at zero pressure for the $n=4$ (4DPD) potential occurs at $T^*=0.0709$ ($T=0.0915$), whereas argon has the triple point at $T^*=0.556$, and water at $T^*=0.422$.
+For example, for the $n=4$ (4DPD) potential the liquid phase extends down to $T^*=0.0709$ ($T=0.0915$), whereas argon has its triple point at $T^*=0.556$, and water at $T^*=0.422$.
 Second, while the gas branch in all three cases falls on the same curve on the scale of the figure, the liquid branches are markedly different outside of the scaling region.
 Even the concavity of the liquid branch varies with the parameter $b$ of the potential: with the selected parameters the liquid branch is concave for $n=4$, a straight line for $n=3$, and a convex curve for $n=2$, challenging the law of corresponding states.
 We have verified that the $n=2$ branch becomes concave when $b$ increases from 3.02 to 3.1.
-The straight line appears to be the limiting case for $n\geq 3$ (See \emph{Methods}).
+The straight line appears to be the limiting case for $n\geq 3$.
 In the scaling region near the critical point all liquid branches collapse onto a single universal curve.

 The insets to the Figure illustrate the radial distribution functions (RDF) for both branches at a representative temperature.
 For the gas branch all cases display a typical low-density atomic (e.g., LJ fluid) RDF, with its height increasing with the potential well depth: more so for lower powers of potential ($n$).
 Conversely, the liquid RDFs show a transition from the usual simple fluid liquid-density RDFs for the two higher powers to an unusual fluid for the 2DPD potential with the second minimum more pronounced than the first, where the positions of the first and the third solvation shells are also shifted to shorter distances but the position of the second one remains unchanged.
+We have found these features of the liquid-density RDF to be sensitive to the value of $b$ -- they disappear when $b$ is increased from 3.02 to 3.10 -- and are not unique to 2DPD: the second minimum becomes similarly pronounced when $b < 7$ for 3DPD and $b < 14.5$ for 4DPD.